DCC-EX/dcc-ex.github.io/docs/advanced-setup/supported-motorboards/IBT_2-motor-board-setup.rst

 TODO: Fritzing image of 2 ibt 2 boards here

-Use the following diagrams to connect pins from the Arduino Mega to the IBT_2:
+Use the following diagrams to connect pins from the Arduino Mega to the IBT_2 for your MAIN track:

 +--------------+-----------------------------+
 |  Arduino     |        IBT_2 MAIN           |